elsjeslothower/fazes/README.md

 npm run icons     # Regenerate the placeholder PNG icons in public/icons/
 ```

+## Deployment

+Hosted on Vercel at `fazes.elsje.codes` (a subdomain, not the root domain —
+keeps elsje.codes free for other things).
+It's a static Vite build with no
+server component of its own, since Supabase is the entire backend, so any
+static host would work — Vercel was chosen for the one-click GitHub
+integration.

+Setup, for reference (already done, but here's what it took):
+1. Import the `elsjeslothower/fazes` GitHub repo as a Vercel project — it
+   auto-detects the Vite build command/output directory.
+2. Add `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` in the project's
+   environment variables (same values as `.env.local`) — Vite bakes these in
+   at build time, so they must be set before a deploy picks them up.
+3. Add `fazes.elsje.codes` as a domain in the project's settings, and add the
+   DNS record Vercel provides at the registrar.
+HTTPS is provisioned
+   automatically once DNS verifies.
+4. In Supabase → Authentication → URL Configuration, set **Site URL** to
+   `https://fazes.elsje.codes` and add it to **Redirect URLs** — otherwise
+   sign-up confirmation email links point at `localhost` instead of the real
+   domain.

+Every push to `main` redeploys automatically.
+This also doubles as a
+permanent, real-HTTPS way to test on an actual iPhone/iPad without the
+tunnel setup described below — just open `https://fazes.elsje.codes` directly
+in Safari.

 ## How the service worker works

 `vite-plugin-pwa` is configured with the **injectManifest** strategy: our own